manzoorqirat-boop/TanaBanaApp/README.md

 `createProductionRun`. `Production` is `implemented: true` in `navConfig.ts` and registered in `AppNavigator.tsx`.

-## Phase 2b — still not built, here's why
+## Phase 2b — now complete: Receipts, Payables, Sales, Salaries

-The remaining transactional pages — **Receipts** (1100 lines on the web), **Payables**, **Sales**, **Salaries/SalaryDetail** — are a different category of work from everything shipped so far.
-They involve multi-line item entry, running balances, payment allocation across multiple receipts, and calculated totals (GST, payroll).
-None of them fit `MasterCrudScreen`, and each needs its own bespoke screen roughly on the order of what BOM/BomEdit or Production just took, or larger — Receipts and Payables especially, given the running-balance and partial-payment logic neither Production nor BOM had to deal with.

-Splitting this out rather than rushing a shallow version of each matches how Job Work and Overheads were scoped down in Phase 1 — it's better to hand you a clear boundary than a set of screens that look done but don't handle the actual business logic (partial payment tracking, GST calc on line items, monthly payroll aggregation, etc.) correctly.

-Suggested order for what's left, easiest-to-hardest:
-1. **Other Expenses'-shaped Sales** — invoice with line items + GST calc
-2. **Receipts** — supplier receipt + payment status
-3. **Payables** — running balance across receipts, partial payments
-4. **Salaries / SalaryDetail** — monthly payroll calc, nested list→detail
+The remaining transactional pages all shipped as bespoke screens (none fit `MasterCrudScreen` — each has calculated totals, filters, or a multi-step flow `MasterCrudScreen`'s generic list+modal shape can't express):

+- **`screens/app/ReceiptsScreen.tsx`** — ports `pages/Receipts.tsx`:
+  paginated/searchable/status-filterable list of RM receipts; create form with a live taxable/GST/total preview matching the backend's calc exactly (`GstRatePicker` for the rate, current-stock hint on the RM picker); edit (safe fields free; the quantity/rate/GST trio adjusts stock and surfaces a clamp warning banner if reversal hit zero); cancel (bottom-sheet confirmation, extra warning if the receipt was already paid). `api.ts` picked up `RmReceipt`/`RmReceiptInput`/`ReceiptPaymentStatus`/`PaymentMode` and `listRmReceipts`/`createRmReceipt`/`updateRmReceipt`/ `cancelRmReceipt`.
+- **`screens/app/PayablesScreen.tsx`** — ports `pages/Payables.tsx`:
+  a two-level drill-down, same shape as the web version — supplier list with unpaid totals (plus a grand-total card) at the top level, tapping one drills into that supplier's individual unpaid receipts, each payable in full via a `PayForm` (mode/date/reference/notes).
+  Deliberately **not** partial-payment — that's how the web app's supplier payables work (only Sales supports partial payment amounts). `api.ts` picked up `PayablesSupplier`/`PayablesReceipt`/ `SupplierPayment`/`SupplierPaymentInput` and `payablesBySupplier`/`payablesForSupplier`/`recordPayment`.
+- **`screens/app/SalesScreen.tsx`** — ports `pages/Sales.tsx`: invoice
+  list with a payment-status pill per row; create form with a customer picker (or free-text walk-in name), FG picker with a stock-after preview, an inclusive/exclusive GST rate toggle, and a live taxable/tax/total breakdown; a post-save result banner (stock before → after, warnings); and a `PaymentManager` modal supporting **partial** payments — balance/paid/advance summary, add-payment form with an overpay-becomes-advance notice, and a deletable payment history list. `api.ts` picked up `Sale`/`SaleInput`/`SaleResult`/`SalePayment` and `listSales`/`createSale`/`salePayments`/`addSalePayment`/ `deleteSalePayment`.
+- **`screens/app/SalariesScreen.tsx`** + **`SalaryDetailScreen.tsx`**
+  — ports `pages/Salaries.tsx` + `pages/SalaryDetail.tsx`: month
+  picker with arrow navigation, status filter, client-side name search, summary tiles (records/gross/paid/unpaid), and a "Generate" bottom sheet (monthly / weekly with auto-filled 7-day end date / custom range, max 62 days).
+Tapping a row flips to `SalaryDetailScreen` **rendered in place** — the same local-state-flip pattern `BomScreen` uses for `BomEditScreen`, rather than a separate nav route — showing the pay-basis snapshot, full computation breakdown (pieces/fixed/bonus/deductions/advance → gross → net), the piece-rate production-run lines table, and status-gated actions (draft: recompute/adjust/approve/delete;
+  approved: revert-to-draft/mark-paid; paid: read-only payment info).
+  `api.ts` picked up `SalaryPeriod`/`SalaryLine`/`SalarySummary`/
+  `SalaryGenerateResult`/`SalaryEditInput`/`SalaryMarkPaidInput` and
+  the full `listSalaries`/`salarySummary`/`getSalary`/
+  `generateSalaries`/`generateSalariesForRange`/`updateSalary`/
+  `recomputeSalary`/`approveSalary`/`markSalaryPaid`/
+  `revertSalaryToDraft`/`deleteSalary` set.

+One intentional gap: the web app's **"Print slip"** button on `SalaryDetail` opens a new browser window and calls `window.print()` — there's no RN equivalent, so it wasn't ported.
+If a printable/ shareable salary slip turns out to matter, the cleanest path is generating a PDF server-side (or with `expo-print`) and using RN's `Share` API, rather than trying to fake a print dialog.

+All four screens are wired up: `navConfig.ts` has `implemented: true` on `Receipts`/`Payables`/`Sales`/`Salaries`, and `AppNavigator.tsx` registers all four in `SCREEN_COMPONENTS`.
+The whole project type-checks clean (`npx tsc --noEmit`) other than one pre-existing, unrelated error in `BomEditScreen.tsx`.

-## Once Phase 2b is fully done
+## Continuing into Phase 3 (reports)

-Phase 3 (GST Report, P&L, Cash Flow, Receivables, Payables report view, Audit Trail) needs a `<ReportTable>` primitive decided once and reused everywhere — see the migration plan for the card-per-row vs. horizontally-scrollable-grid tradeoff.
-Do a throwaway spike on GST Report specifically before committing, since it's the widest report.
+Every page through Phase 2 is now built.
+What's left, per the migration plan:

+**Phase 3 — GST Report, P&L, Cash Flow, Receivables, Payables report view, Audit Trail.** The hard part: there's no RN `<table>` equivalent, so before touching any individual report, decide and build one shared `<ReportTable>` primitive (in `components/ui/`) — card-per-row for portrait phone use vs. a horizontally-scrollable grid for wide reports (GST/P&L likely need the grid).
+Do a throwaway spike against **GST Report** specifically first, since it's the widest report and will stress-test whichever layout you pick before you commit to it across five more screens.
+Add a shared date-range/filter control (bottom sheet or header component) alongside it — every Phase 3 page needs one.
+Audit Trail is the cheap one in this bucket — it's just a long filterable list, not a financial grid.

-Phase 4 (RoleGate route guards, LanguageToggle/HeaderSearch ports, offline/loading/error sweep, EAS Android build) is last and doesn't depend on Phase 3 — it could in principle start in parallel once Phase 2b is done, if you want to get an installable build in testers' hands before the reports are finished.
+**Phase 4 — RoleGate route guards, LanguageToggle/HeaderSearch ports,
+offline/loading/error sweep, EAS Android build.** Doesn't depend on Phase 3 and could start in parallel if you want an installable build in testers' hands before the reports are finished. `RoleGate` becomes a navigation-level guard (redirect before a screen mounts rather than after); `LanguageToggle.tsx` already has a `components/ui/` port from Phase 0 wired into the drawer — confirm it's reachable from every screen, not just the drawer footer; `HeaderSearch.tsx`'s port depends on how deep the web version's search logic actually runs, so budget time to check before assuming it's a trivial copy.